homeworkc/lazycast/README.md

 # Known issue
 Latency: Limited by the implementation of the rtp client used.
 (In VLC, latency can be reduced from 1200 to 300ms by lowering the network cache value.)
 omxplayer unexpected quit: Execute `omxplayer -b --avdict rtsp_transport:tcp rtp://0.0.0.0:1028/wfd1.0/streamid=0 --live --threshold 0.05 --timeout 10000` manually until the screen is displayed.
 omxplayer doesn't render smoothly for win 8 source.
+The in-house player have long transition time (e.g., resolution changes) for win 8 sources since ffmpeg drops packets with non-continuous seq number.

 # TODO